 When you have downloaded the installation file, double-click on it to install the software.

-The software can be installed on up to three different computers at no extra cost.
+The software can be installed on up to five different computers at no extra cost.

-To install the software onto another computer, transfer the installation file to that computer, or download it onto that computer from our website (contact support to request the link if you have lost the original e-mail).
+To install the software onto another computer, transfer the installation file to that computer, or download it onto that computer from our website (please use the download link that was sent out to you at the time of purchase in your order confirmation email).

 When you have downloaded the installation file, double-click on the file and complete the installation process as before, including the registration.
 When registering the second or third computer, be sure to use the same e-mail address which was used to register the first computer.
 You will then receive the licencing information via e-mail.